 “These situations can be extraordinarily complex,” the promoter said.
-“Unless they personally witness inappropriate behaviour, it’s not club security’s job to arbitrate.”
+“Unless they personally witness inappropriate behavior, it’s not club security’s job to arbitrate.”

 For many in the nightlife community, the bigger goal is not just to manage incidents of harassment thoughtfully, but to prevent them from happening in the first place.

-With that in mind, DanceSafe—a non-profit organisation that promotes health and safety within the nightlife community and has local chapters across the US and Canada—is launching a #WeLoveConsent campaign in 2018.
+With that in mind, DanceSafe—a non-profit organization that promotes health and safety within the nightlife community and has local chapters across the US and Canada—is launching a #WeLoveConsent campaign in 2018.

 According to Kristin Karas, director of programs at DanceSafe, the campaign aims to “fight rape culture and build a consent culture within the electronic music and nightlife communities.”

 As part of the campaign, the organization plans to foster more discussion of issues around consent online, through its own blog as well as its social media channels.
 It is also planning to develop education materials such as consent “fact cards” and posters to display and distribute at events, as well as bystander prevention training for both patrons and staff at events.

 Over the phone, Karas highlighted the importance of bystander intervention in cases of harassment—a similar point to the one made by DrinkAware in its TV ad campaign.

 “Inaction in and of itself is an action, and a harmful one at that,” she said.